This post may contain affiliate links. Please read our disclosure policy.

 • About half way through the cooking process, make the frosting.

-• To make the frosting, combine milk, additional 5 tablespoons cocoa powder, and additional 1/2 cup butter.
+• To make the frosting, combine 6 tablespoons whole milk, additional 5 tablespoons unsweetened cocoa powder, and additional 1/2 cup unsalted butter.
 Bring to a boil, then remove from heat.
-Stir in the confectioners’ sugar and vanilla, then fold in the nuts, mixing until blended.
+Stir in the 4 cups confectioners sugar and 1 teaspoon pure vanilla extract, then fold in the 1 cup pecans, mixing until blended.
 Spread frosting over warm cake.

 chocolate Texas Sheet Cake with fudge pecan frosting